ChameleonCloud/docs/source/technical/baremetal.rst

 Customizing Networking
 ______________________

 In its default configuration, the bare metal deployment system used by Chameleon (`OpenStack Ironic <https://docs.openstack.org/ironic/latest/>`_) is restricted to using a single shared network per site.
 The network configuration features available in the dashboard are not supported (Networks and Routers).
-On `CHI\@UC <https://chi.uc.chameleoncloud.org>`_, network layer 2 isolation is optionally available for compute nodes.
+On |CHI@UC|, network layer 2 isolation is optionally available for compute nodes.
 You may find more details on the documentation for :ref:`networking`.

 __________________________
 Interacting with Instances